Town Hill, Wrexham: No. 5

-No. 5 is a Grade II listed building located on the south side of Town Hill, adjacent to the Church Street junction.
+' is a Grade II listed building located on the south side of Town Hill, adjacent to the Church Street junction.
 The building forms a single build with No. 7, with which the two may have originally formed a single larger property.
 No. 5 was built as a house, likely in the early 16th-century, with the building divided into No. 5 and No. 7 in c.
 1800, while a rear range was added or rebuilt in c.
 1900.

 Its exterior is render over a timber frame, while its rear wing is made of brick, and both have slate roofs.
 There is square panel framing on the upper gable wall, which was exposed when the adjacent property was demolished.
 The building is two-storeys tall, with a two-window range.
 Its shop front was inserted in 1927 and was made by Pollard of London.
 There are some traces of the building's original timber-framed structure visible from its first floor.
 The building underwent restoration in the 1970s, exposing its timber-framing and wattle and daub infill.
 The building serves as the One to Five restaurant and pub.